 10 Most-Tracked Google Analytics Metrics : Experts’ Survey - I

 Almost every business across various industries is experiencing digital disruption.
 The majority of the people have smartphones, and they spend more time on social media and other related digital mediums, creating a huge virtual market and potential customer base.
 For entrepreneurs, an online presence has become mandatory.
 And that is not enough; one must have the information about how people get to their website, what they do once they land, and if they "convert" to the defined goals or not.
-Analytical platforms, such as Google Analytics provide data visualization to entrepreneurs, and the best SEO companies take their efforts in the right direction to help them survive in the digital age.
+Analytical platforms, such as Google Analytics provide data visualization to entrepreneurs, and the SEO companies can take their efforts in the right direction to help them survive in the digital age.

 Launched in 2005, Google Analytics is a free and most widely used web analytics application that profoundly measures customer journeys, while accurately understanding individual user experience and engagement across different channels and devices.
 Thus, with valuable insights, one can improve the performance of their website and increase conversions.
 GoodFirms surveyed 80+ Marketing Experts worldwide to find out which Google Analytics Metrics analysts must track to analyze in-depth detail about the visitors on their website.